funkygao/dbus/README.md

 dbus = distributed data bus

-It is yet another versatile databus system that transfer/transform pipeline data between plugins.
+It is yet another lightweight versatile databus system that transfer/transform pipeline data between plugins.

 dbus works by building a DAG of structured data out of the different plugins: from data input, via filter, to the output.